MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 -   When using [join operator](./joinoperator.md) - choose the table with less rows to be the first one (left-most).
 -   When using [join operator](./joinoperator.md) data across clusters - run the query on the "right" side of the join (where most of the data is located).
 -   When left side is small (up to 100,000 records) and right side is big then it is recommended to use the [hint.strategy=broadcast](./broadcastjoin.md).
--   When both sides of the join are too big and the join key is with high cardinality, then it is recommeneded to use the [hint.strategy=shuffle](./shufflejoin.md).
+-   When both sides of the join are too big and the join key is with high cardinality, then it is recommended to use the [hint.strategy=shuffle](./shufflejoin.md).

 ## parse operator and extract() function

--	[parse operator](./parseoperator.md) (simple mode) is useful when the parsed column has strings which has the same pattern which fits the pattern passed to the parse operator. for example, for a column which all the strings looks like  `"Time = <time>, ResourceId = <resourceId>, Duration = <duration>, ...."` and we are interested in extracting the values of each field, then defintely parse operator is better than few extract statements (for each field we need an extract function call).
+-	[parse operator](./parseoperator.md) (simple mode) is useful when the valued in the target column contain strings which all share the same format or pattern.
+For example, for a column whose values look like  `"Time = <time>, ResourceId = <resourceId>, Duration = <duration>, ...."`, when we are interested in extracting the values of each field, using `parse` operator would be better than using several `extract()` statements.

--	[extract() function](./extractfunction.md) is useful when the parsed strings do not have the same format then the only way to get the required values is using a regex (in this case, there is no mutual pattern for all the strings in that column and parse can't be used). for example, when we want to extract all numeric values from a Text.
+-	[extract() function](./extractfunction.md) is useful when the parsed strings do not all follow the same format or pattern.
+In such cases, it is possible to extract the required values by using a regex.

 ## materialize() function